Swati89923/su-study_material_basic_guide/README.md

 ## 📌 Project Overview

-This project is a **static educational website** that provides basic study material for multiple subjects in a clean and accessible format.
+This project started as a **static educational website** and is currently being **enhanced step-by-step**.

-It is designed with:
-- Simple navigation
-- Subject-wise separation
-- Beginner-friendly structure
-- Zero dependency on frameworks

-The goal was **clarity over complexity**.
+The main objective is to:
+- Organize study material subject-wise
+- Keep the UI simple and distraction-free
+- Gradually improve functionality and scalability

+I am intentionally improving this project incrementally to strengthen both **frontend fundamentals and project design thinking**.

 ---

-## 📂 Subjects Covered
+## 📂 Current Subjects Included

 - 📐 Linear Algebra
 - 📘 English